Manila Tug of War Rope - Best for World Campionships, Best for Children's Parties

 Never use any type of rope other than natural manila

-While all synthetics fall short of Manila for tug of war rope, nylon is probably the worst choice: A stretched nylon rope can recoil like a rubber band if released causing serious injury or worse.
+While all synthetics fall short of Manila for tug of war ropes, nylon is probably the worst choice: A stretched nylon rope can recoil like a rubber band if released causing serious injury or worse.

 Natural manila fiber absorbs sweat, so the surface doesn’t get slippery when it’s in use.
 Unmanila (tan polypropylene, the least absorbent fiber) doesn’t, so it can become slippery, even though it has a ‘twisted rope’ surface and looks similar to the real thing.